Form 3520 Late Filed Penalty

 Depending on the specific taxpayer situation, that can be a very significant penalty.

 To avoid or abate these penalties, the IRS has developed abatement procedures, including Reasonable Cause, Delinquency Procedures, and offshore voluntary disclosure such as new OVDP or Streamlined Filing.

-In most situations, either a U.S. person receives a money gift or an inheritance from a foreign parent or relative (or a trust distribution) – and had no idea they were supposed to report the information to the IRS.
+In most unreported gifts situations, a U.S. person receives a money gift or an inheritance from a foreign parent or relative (or a trust distribution), and had no idea they were supposed to report the information to the IRS.